 Actinic keratosis is believed to be the most prevalent pre-cancerous skin condition.
 According to the Skin Cancer Foundation, it affects roughly some 58 million people in America.

 The microscopic injury the laser causes stimulates a healing process.
-This promotes a fresher looking skin, reduces wrinkles and boost collagen production.
+This promotes the generation of fresher-looking skin, reduces wrinkles, and boosts collagen production.

 But all Fraxel lasers are not equal in terms of their efficacy for fighting skin cancers.

 “Fraxel Thulium is the one that can effectively treat actinic keratosis because it focuses especially on sun damage in the top layers of the epidermis where squamous cell carcinomas start,” Dr. Paul Jarrod Frank, a celebrity cosmetic surgeon, told Shape.
 “Other Fraxels work on other layers of the skin, like the dermis.”

 This again underlines the importance of using a good broad-spectrum sunscreen every day.

 In spite of its potential usefulness, most insurers still will not cover Fraxel treatment for skin cancers.
 They consider it an anti-aging cosmetic treatment.